Mike Pence Urges Georgia To Vote In Senate Runoffs Amid Donald Trump’s Claims Of Fraud

 As the publication noted, Pence did not acknowledge President-elect Joe Biden’s victory against Trump or undermine the president’s claims of voter fraud.

-In recent days, Trump has attacked Georgia Gov. Brian Kemp and claimed that the region’s voting system is susceptible to fraud.
+In recent days, Trump has attacked Georgia Gov. Brian Kemp and alleged that the region’s voting system is susceptible to fraud.

 “What a fool Governor @BrianKempGA of Georgia is.
 Could have been so easy, but now we have to do it the hard way,” he tweeted Monday.